rmatthes/coinductiverepofgraphsceliapicard/README.md

 Installation instructions are found in (INSTALL.txt)[INSTALL.txt].
 There is a list of correspondances between the thesis text and the code:  (correspondances.pdf)[correspondances.pdf].

-The current version is 1.5 (May 2021) and was tested with Coq 8.3pl2 and 8.3pl3.
-Last update on July 23, 2012.
+The current version was tested with Coq 8.4 beta.

-In French: La version actuelle est la 1.5 (Mai 2012) et a été testée avec Coq 8.3pl2 et 8.3pl3.
-Dernière mise à jour le 23 juillet 2012.